jmeistrich/rnl-conf-2025/slides/slides.md

 </v-click>

 <!--
-Hi, I'm Saad Najmi.
-I'm the tech lead for React Native macOS at Microsoft

 What has our team been working on?
 I can break down the work to mostly two buckets: "Paying down tech debt", and "implementing the new architecture".
 I'd love to have spent all my time on the latter, but I also realized in order for us to move fast and be a library people use, we need to work on the former.
 Let's talk about some of the tech debt.
 -->